How to redact a PDF on a Mac.

-When you need to share a PDF with another person, business, or other party, sometimes you might need to hide sensitive data.
+When you need to share a PDF with another person, business, or other party, sometimes you might need to hide sensitive or identifying data.
 Social security numbers, email addresses, or other types of personal information can be redacted from a PDF in a few clicks on a Mac.

 Here’s how to redact a PDF on a Mac so you can protect yourself and others from potential security threats.